Code-Institute-Submissions/pythongameproject/README.md

     4. See a welcome message in the Navbar
     5. Be allowed to play the Riddle Game
     6. Logout with Logout link+icon in Navbar

+- I feel allowing all user handles could affect spamming in other contexts,
+- but it does not affect the game features.

 Another manual test was retrieving Scores
 1. Retrieving Scores: